appserver-io/appserver/_docs/persistence-container.md

 }
 ```

-Finally the servlet receives the number ob successul logins since the application server last restart and add's it to the response.
+Finally the servlet receives the number of successul logins since the application server's last restart and adds it to the response.

 ```php
 <?php